safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Notaries who execute the `Aggregation` function and provide the individual with the resulting `SignedSafetyScore`.

+The code for the `Aggregation` function will be frequently updated based on improved modeling, scientific data, and SafetyScore activity.

 ### Verification

-During epidemics, it's likely that certain premises will gate-keep access by verifying that someone's SafetyScore meets a necessary `SafetyLevel` before letting them in.
+During epidemics, it's likely that certain premises will safeguard premises by verifying that someone's SafetyScore meets a necessary `SafetyLevel` before letting them in.